stackblitz-labs/pkg.pr.new/README.md

 ## Setup

 The Github Application is available [here](https://github.com/apps/pkg-pr-new).

+> [!IMPORTANT]
-Make sure it's installed on the repository before trying to publish a package.
+> Make sure it's installed on the repository before trying to publish a package.

 After installing on your repository, you can run `npx pkg-pr-new publish` with `GITHUB_TOKEN` in your workflows and then you have continuous releases!